blargoner/blargoner.github.com/index.md

 ## Mathematics

 I studied math as an undergraduate at [Berkeley][ucb].
 My primary interests are in foundations (set theory, recursion theory, model theory, and the like).
-Here are some papers I wrote:
+Here are some expository papers I wrote:

 - [Notes on Mathematics][math.notes] (draft)
 - [A Note on Function Notation][math.functions]